Anashost/Smart-Shades-UI-Home-Assistant/README.md

 ------------------------------------------------------------------

 <img src="https://github.com/user-attachments/assets/e6f5a188-c086-4b47-96e3-d1dc15ecdc08" style="width: 50%; min-width: 150px; margin: 5px;" />

+* replace `cover.livingroomshade` with your shade entity.
+* use Find & Replace All feature `Ctrl+F ` to replace all entities at once.

 >### You can use this setup in two ways:
 >